Skip to main content

 • For patients who meet test directory eligibility criteria and do not have a personal or family history of a genetic variant in a familial hypoparathyroid gene, select the following.

 • R153 Familial hypoparathyroidism.
 This contains the genes AIRE, CASR, GATA3, GCM2, GNA11, PTH and TBCE.
 Some of these genes are associated with non-syndromic hereditary hypoparathyroidism and hypocalcaemia (CASR, GCM2, GNA11 and PTH), and some are associated with specific syndromes in which hypoparathyroidism is reported (AIRE is associated with autoimmune polyglandular syndrome, GATA3 is associated with hypoparathyroidism, deafness and renal dysplasia syndrome, and TBCE is associated with Kenny-Caffey syndrome type 1).
-R153 testing involves small gene panel sequencing and exon level copy number variant analysis with multiplex ligation-dependent probe amplification (MLPA) or equivalent.
+R153 testing detects small variants and copy number variants by small gene panel sequencing.

 • Similar or overlapping tests include the below.